-• Introduction Regional air quality and monitoring 2-1 • Ambient Air Quality Standards Federal and State air quality standards and attainme status 2-2 ent • Current Air Quality Pollutant trends and comparisons to the standards 2-19 • Air Quality Compared to Other U.S. Metropolitan Areas Air pollution in the region compared to other areas California and the U.S. 2-58 in • Atypical Ozone in 2020: The COVID-19 Pandemic, Extreme Heat, and Wildfires Discussion of factors contributing to poor air quality 2-64 in 2020 • Summary Ozone and PM levels in 2020 2-68
+• Introduction 2-1 Regional air quality and monitoring • Ambient Air Quality Standards Federal and State air quality standards and attainment status 2-2 • Current Air Quality Pollutant trends and comparisons to the standards 2-19 • Air Quality Compared to Other U.S. 2-58 Metropolitan Areas Air pollution in the region compared to other areas in California and the U.S. • Atypical Ozone in 2020: The COVID-19 Pandemic, Extreme Heat, and Wildfires Discussion of factors contributing to poor air quality in 2020 2-64 • Summary Ozone and PM levels in 2020 2-68